The skull, life cast, and tamping iron of Phineas Gage

 Dickinson-Belskie Obstetrical Model Collection

 The Cleveland Museum of Natural History donated the Dickinson-Belskie collection in 2007.
-Obstetrician Robert Latou Dickinson (1861-1950) and sculptor Abram Belskie (1907-1988 created the models to teach health care professionals and the public.
+Obstetrician Robert Latou Dickinson (1861-1950) and sculptor Abram Belskie (1907-1988) created the models to teach birth anatomy to health care professionals and the public.
 The Cleveland Health Museum acquired the models from Dickinson circa 1950.
 The Health Museum was later absorbed into the Cleveland Museum of Natural History.
 The collection contains over 200 models.
-It includes Dickinson’s models of the average American man and woman, “Norma and Normman.”
+It includes Dickinson’s models of the average American man and woman, “Norma and Normann.”
 The Center for the History of Medicine also has Robert Latou Dickinson papers.

 Pelvis and Proximal Femurs of Charles Lowell

 The Warren Anatomical Museum has a mounted hip preparation of Charles Lowell (d.1858).
 Lowell dislocated his hip in a horse-riding accident in 1821.
 Dissatisfied with his physicians' care, Lowell entered into a well-publicized malpractice case.
 Lowell took issue with the medical evidence.
 He requested an examination of his hip joint after his death.
 Harvard physicians Henry Oliver and Jonathan Mason Warren (1811-1867) conducted the autopsy.
-Warren’s son, John Collins Warren (1842-1927) later donated the hip preparation.
-More is in the exhibit: Charles Lowell’s Hip: An Early Case of (alleged) Medical Malpractice.
+Warren’s son, John Collins Warren (1842-1927) later donated the hip preparation to the museum.
+More can be found in the exhibit: Charles Lowell’s Hip: An Early Case of (alleged) Medical Malpractice.

 For additional information, contact the Warren Anatomical Museum.